AustralianBioCommons/tower/user-guide/compute-env.md

 </div>

-### Utilising Compute envornment with tower agent
+### Utilising Compute environment with Tower Agent

-There are few points to be considered when using tower agent
+There are few points to be considered when using the Tower Agent.

-1. The users of a workspace will share the same compute environment and credentials.
+- The users of a workspace will share the same compute environment and credentials.
-2. Each user needs to create their own personal access token.
+- Each user needs to create their own personal access token.
-3. Each user needs to run Tower agent on their account on the HPC.
+- Each user needs to run Tower agent on their account on the HPC.
-4. Each user needs to pass their personal access token and the shared connection id (of the credential) to their instance of tower agent on the HPC.
+- Each user needs to pass their personal access token and the shared connection id (of the credential) to their instance of tower agent on the HPC.

-To do that:
+To address these points:

 1. Create a personal access token or use a pre-created access token as described here (access1).
 2. Obtain the connection id for the compote environment from its credential page (conn_id).